 About Dr. Kappadath

-S. Cheenu Kappadath, Ph.D., is an Associate Professor in the Department of Imaging Physics.
+S. Cheenu Kappadath, Ph.D., is a Professor in the Department of Imaging Physics.
 He is a board-certified and licensed medical physicist with specialties in Nuclear Medicine Physics and Instrumentation (ABSNM) and Diagnostic Radiologic Physics (ABR).
 He provides clinical physics support for the Departments of Nuclear Medicine and Diagnostic Radiology in the Division of Diagnostic Imaging.
 He is the Program Director for Imaging Physics Network Services and oversees clinical Imaging Physics operations at institutions within the MD Anderson Cancer Network as well as other satellite and regional care facilities.

 He is actively involved in a variety of funded research projects in SPECT/CT, PET/CT, and CT and is the recipient of grants from NIH and industry.
 Topics of research focus include liver-directed Yttrium-90 microsphere therapy, molecular breast imaging, quantitative imaging with SPECT, PET, and CT; and patient-specific voxel dosimetry.
 Dr. Kappadath also holds a joint Associate Faculty appointment at The University of Texas Graduate School of Biomedical Sciences in Houston where he serves as an instructor in various courses and advisor to medical physics graduate students.
 Dr. Kappadath is an active member of several professional medical physics societies such as the AAPM, SNMMI, and ACR.
 More recently, his research has received the Arthur Weis Award in Radiation Dosimetry and Safety from the Society of Nuclear Medicine and Molecular Imaging (SNMMI).

-Associate Professor, Department of Imaging Physics, Division of Diagnostic Imaging, The University of Texas MD Anderson Cancer Center, Houston, TX
+Professor, Department of Imaging Physics, Division of Diagnostic Imaging, The University of Texas MD Anderson Cancer Center, Houston, TX

 Associate Faculty, Graduate School of Biomedical Sciences, The University of Texas Health Science Center at Houston, Houston, TX